rhjhunt/ansible-dev-workshop/cert/README.md

 ```

 Change into the _ee_ directory and create the _context_ directory with the `ansible-builder`
 command.
 Then copy the _ca.cert.pem_ file into the _context_ directory.
-So it can
+It then can
 be included in the execution environment during build time.

 ```console